hpc-terraform/basic-cluster/README.md

 - Create a terraform.tfvars file in setup

-  - Set at minimum the project-id
+  - Set at minimum the
+    - project-id
+      - Project name
+    - bucket-ro
+      - Unique name for the bucket for read-only
+    - bucket-rw
+      - Unique name for bucket for read/write data
+    - gcp-workgroup
+      - Stanford GCP workgroup from previous step
 - cd setup &&

     terrafrom init